andres-lowrie/lang/docs/content/docs/expressiveness/_index.md

 ### Types
 Things start to get spicy when types and dots are in play

-When the dot operator is used on a type where the right hand side of the operator is an unknown field, then _lang_ will look for functions that can operate on the type on the left hand side of the dot
+When the dot operator is used on a type what _lang_ is doing is looking for a function that matches the name on the right hand side of the dot that can operate on the type on the left hand side of the dot

 For example